 While some people may dismiss sports betting as a very simple and easy endeavor, as with every craft, perfection requires doing a lot more than meets the eye.
 If sports betting was so easy, most or all sportsbooks wouldn’t still be in business.
-While novice sports bettors tend to make a slew of mistakes when starting out, there’s some mistakes that even professional sports bettors may fall trap into.
-In this article, we’ll take a look at the seven common mistakes that even the pros make.
+While pros tend to be more diligent with it, novice sports bettors tend to make a slew of mistakes when starting out.
+In this article, we’ll take a look at the seven common mistakes that even the public make.

 #1 – Failing To Keep Track Of Bets